azdavis/azdavis.net/posts/en/car-centrism.md

 And yet curiously enough, I wouldn't describe myself as a fan of public transport per se.
 Rather, I'd say I'm a fan of **being able to get to my destination**, and I just happen to think private cars are often not the best way to do that.

-You see this issue in many other contexts as well.
+This issue appears in many other contexts as well.
 For instance, I'm a software engineer.
 Sometimes we are described as "coders".
 But I think this somewhat misses the point.
 The point is not to "code", but rather to **solve a problem**.
 Or rather, **engineer** a solution to a problem, using software as a **tool** to do that: a means to an end.

 ## It's not about hating cars